 One of the biggest challenges for public procurement officials is to rank vendors when benefits cannot be monetized.
-Indeed, public benefits are often depicted as bundles of desirable characteristics, or attributes, that cannot easily be combined with costs into a single overall measure such as profitability.
-The problem of ranking government investment alternatives when benefits cannot be monetized has spawned an extensive literature generally referred to as multi-criteria decision-making (MCDM).
+Indeed, government benefits are often depicted as bundles of desirable characteristics or attributes that cannot easily be combined with costs into a single overall measure such as profitability.
+The problem of ranking public investment alternatives when benefits cannot be monetized has spawned an extensive literature generally referred to as multi-criteria decision-making (MCDM).
+A proliferation of applications of decision tools derived from this literature has appeared in the fields of management science, operations research, and decision sciences (prominent examples include Keeney & Raiffa [1976]; Kirkwood [1995, 1997]; Clemen [1996]; Parkes & Kalagnanam [2005]; Ewing et al. [2006]).

 Today, widespread application of MCDM tools and techniques is mandated through various laws, rules, and regulations that govern public procurement, though the specific approach is not prescribed.
-For example, the main guide for federal procurement officials in the United States is the Federal Acquisition Regulation (FAR).1 FAR 15.304, Evaluation Factors and Significant Subfactors, details how the "award decision is based on evaluation factors and significant subfactors that are tailored to the acquisition."
-A general overview follows:
+For example, the main guide for federal procurement officials in the United States is the Federal Acquisition Regulation (FAR).1

 Evaluation criteria are the factors an agency uses to determine which of several competing proposals submitted in response to an RFP [Request for Proposal] would best meet the agency's needs.
-In establishing effective evaluation criteria, an agency must clearly identify the factors relevant to its selection of a vendor and then prioritize or weight the factors according to their importance in
+In establishing effective evaluation criteria, an agency must clearly identify the factors relevant to its selection of a vendor and then prioritize or weight the factors according to their importance in satisfying the agency's need in the procurement. ...This allows the agency to rank the proposals received.
+(FAR, Proposal Development, Section M-Evaluation Factors for Award)